Seven (1995 film): Critical response

 Kevin Spacey (pictured in 2013) was a late addition to Seven as the studio originally did not want to pay his fee.
 Critics praised his portrayal of Doe.

 Seven received generally positive reviews.
-Critics such as Roger Ebert and Desson Howe described Seven as an intelligent, well-made film that could comfortably stand alongside other thrillers.
-(Note: Attributed to multiple references:) Others compared Seven unfavorably with The Silence of the Lambs and The Usual Suspects, saying Seven lacks the other films' intelligent narrative, and takes itself too seriously as an examination of evil instead of a "silly piece of pulp".
-(Note: Attributed to multiple references:) The Orlando Sentinel said, however, Seven offers a "terrific film-noir atmosphere" and excellent performances, with The Seattle Times saying the film would be "unendurable" without Freeman and Spacey.
+Critics including Roger Ebert, Desson Howe, and James Berardinelli described Seven as an intelligent, well-made thriller capable of comfortably standing alongside other thrillers.
+Others compared Seven unfavorably with The Silence of the Lambs and The Usual Suspects, saying Seven lacks the other films' intelligent narrative, and takes itself too seriously as an examination of evil instead of a "silly piece of pulp".
+The Orlando Sentinel said, however, Seven offers a "terrific film-noir atmosphere" and excellent performances, with The Seattle Times saying the film would be "unendurable" without Freeman and Spacey.

 James Berardinelli and Janet Maslin, among others, praised Freeman's performance.
-(Note: Attributed to multiple references:) Terrence Rafferty and Kenneth Turan wrote Freeman's "exceptional" performance is mainly responsible for making Seven watchable in spite of itself.
-Howe and Berardinelli said the performance elevated Pitt's own to appear "actorly", although Freeman often steals every scene in which he appears, providing a fresh take on an otherwise-cliché role.
-(Note: Attributed to multiple references:) Reviews of Pitt's performance were polarized between those who found it "energetic" and impressive and those who believed the role was beyond his acting abilities.
-(Note: Attributed to multiple references:) Some reviewers said Pitt's performance continued his successful transition to more-serious roles from those based mainly on his appearance, although Howe said Pitt's presence does more for Seven than his acting.
+Terrence Rafferty and Kenneth Turan wrote that Freeman's "exceptional" performance is mainly responsible for making Seven watchable despite itself.
+Critics said Freeman frequently stole scenes from Pitt and brought depth to an otherwise clichéd role, with Howe remarking that he even made Pitt "look actorly" alongside him.
+Reviews of Pitt's performance were polarized between those who found it "energetic" and impressive and those who believed the role was beyond his acting abilities.
+Some reviewers said Pitt's performance continued his successful transition to more-serious roles from those based mainly on his appearance, although Howe said Pitt's presence does more for Seven than his acting.
 The Orlando Sentinel said what could have been a cliché role was saved by Mills not being inept or inexperienced, just out of his depth in this case.
-Jami Bernard and Turan described the character as underdeveloped, pointless, stupid, and not particularly likeable, remarking that Pitt's performance lacks the subtlety or effectiveness to compensate.
-(Note: Attributed to multiple references:) Several critics positively received Paltrow's performance, saying she made the most of her limited screentime and was generally underused while considering the character a "flimsy contrivance".
-(Note: Attributed to multiple references:) Spacey's performance was also praised for its creepy, understated portrayal of an intelligent character who does not undermine himself with "a moment of sheer stupidity".
-(Note: Attributed to multiple references:)
+Jami Bernard, Turan, and Berardinelli criticized Mills as stereotypical, unlikeable, or poorly developed, and found Pitt's performance insufficient to overcome the character's shortcomings.

+Several critics positively received Paltrow's performance, saying she made the most of her limited screen time and was generally underused while considering the character a "flimsy contrivance".
+Spacey's performance was also praised for its creepy, understated portrayal of an intelligent character who does not undermine himself with "a moment of sheer stupidity".